-Glassboro Housing Authority is a Public Housing Agency in Glassboro, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.
+Glassboro Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.

 Glassboro Housing Authority serves Glassboro.